piskor-kuba/piskor-kuba/README.md

 ### <div align="center">I'm Kuba👋, I am currently working as a Junior Frontend Developer for Smartive.app</div>

-- 🔭 I’m currently working with React and learning VUE / Angular.
+- 🔭 Working with React and learning VUE / Angular.

 - ❓ Ask me anything related to the listed technologies.